Treating Chronic Back Pain: Intracept vs. RFA

 The Intracept procedure is a groundbreaking treatment designed for a specific type of chronic lower back pain that comes from the vertebrae themselves, not the discs or joints.
 This is known as vertebrogenic pain.
 The treatment targets the basivertebral nerve, which is located inside the bones of your spine.
 During this minimally invasive procedure, your doctor uses X-ray guidance to place a small probe into the vertebra.
 This probe delivers targeted heat to the basivertebral nerve, which stops it from sending pain signals to your brain.
 It’s a one-time treatment that offers a durable solution for patients whose back pain hasn’t responded to other therapies.

-How Radiofrequency Ablation (RFA) Works
+What to Expect from Radiofrequency Ablation (RFA)

 Radiofrequency Ablation, often called RFA, is a procedure that addresses pain originating from the facet joints.
 These are the small joints along your spine that help you bend and twist.
 When they become arthritic, they can cause significant pain.
 RFA works by targeting the tiny nerves—called medial branch nerves—that send pain signals from these joints.
 Using X-ray guidance, your doctor places a thin needle next to these nerves.
 Radiofrequency energy is then passed through the needle, creating heat that cauterizes the nerve and interrupts the pain signals.
 This procedure is a proven way to get relief from facet joint pain in the neck or lower back, and our team specializes in Radiofrequency Ablation to help patients regain mobility.